-This directive simply executes an I/O branch to the specified address in central control store.
+This command simply executes an I/O branch to the specified address in central control store.
 Such a branch causes free run execution to begin at that location.
-The B command thus produces a similar effect to a Gn, X0 directive sequence.
-The B directive never steps the WCS though, and thus cannot respond to the trace flag.
+The B command thus produces a similar effect to a Gn, X0 command sequence.
+The B command never steps the WCS, though, and thus cannot respond to the trace flag.